online-judge-tools/oj/CONTRIBUTING.md

 To improve PR quality, reviewers may ask you change requests.

 -   Test your PR branch on local by `python3 setup.py test`.
--   Write friendly code to the reviewers.
+-   Write code easy to understand.
-    -   Diffs need to be limited to the PR purpose.
+    -   Don't make diff which is unnecessary for the purpose of PR.
     -   Split commits appropriately.
     -   Comment on the code where you are not confident of.
--   If you want to add feature, it is desirable discuss in advance that before writing code.
+-   If you want to add a feature, it would be better to discuss before writing code
+    -   because your feature is not always merged

 基本的にはどんなものでも歓迎します。